-If you are an adult you would have surely heard about taxes.
-In a nutshell, taxes are the fees the government charges its citizens for doing their job and maintaining the public infrastructure of the country.
+If you are an adult, you would have surely heard about taxes.
+In a nutshell, taxes are the fees the government charges its citizens for doing their job and maintaining the country's public infrastructure.
 Taxes are levied on everything from the goods you purchase to the real estate you buy and sell and the income you earn.
 In fact, according to a survey, American citizens spend almost 30% of their income on paying a variety of taxes at the federal, state, and local levels.
 Irrespective of whether you are self-employed or an owner of a business, you will be required to pay taxes to the government.
 Because tax laws are complicated, they can confuse you as well as your accountant.
 In such instances, you may end up in trouble for falling short or failing to pay the dues to the Internal Revenue Service (IRS).
-Therefore, it is in your best interest to consult a tax attorney when filing taxes or dealing with the IRS.
+Therefore, it is in your best interest to consult a tax attorney when filing taxes or to deal with the IRS.

-Technically tax is defined as involuntary fees levied on corporations or individuals that are enforced and collected by government entities – whether federal, state, or local.
-The fees collected by the government is used to finance the building and maintenance of the public infrastructure of the company.
+Technically, tax is defined as involuntary fees levied on corporations or individuals enforced and collected by government entities – whether federal, state, or local.
+The fees collected by the government are used to finance the building and maintenance of the public infrastructure of the company.
 Taxes are of two types:

 The Internal Revenue Code – Title 26 of the US Code forms the basis of the federal tax laws across the country.
 Its 11 different subtitles cover and dictate how different types of taxes are calculated and collected.
-The code also regulates the administrative and procedural rules that the citizens of the United States as well as the Internal Revenue Service (IRS) need to follow.
+The code also regulates the administrative and procedural rules that the citizens of the United States and the Internal Revenue Service (IRS) need to follow.

 In addition to the IRC, the regulations issued by the Department of Treasury form the universal set of federal tax laws implemented in the United States.
 The Department of Treasury issues detailed regulations explaining each code mentioned under the IRC with examples.
-The IRS must acknowledge and enforce the tax laws in accordance with these regulations.
+The IRS must acknowledge and enforce the tax laws following these regulations.

 The taxes collected in the US can be broadly classified into three basic categories: